AGZ2789/osticket-prereqs/README.md

 - <h3>Create a Resource Group in Azure</h3>

-  - Name it RG-osTicket (or whatever you chose)
+  - Name it RG-osTicket (or whatever you choose)

 🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻